JetBrains/teamcity-documentation/topics/licensing-policy.md

 TeamCity licenses are perpetual for the TeamCity versions they cover.
 This means that you can run a covered TeamCity version with existing licenses for unlimited time and the licenses will stay valid for this TeamCity version.
 Each TeamCity license (including Enterprise Server and Agent) has a __maintenance period__ (generally 1 year).
 The license key is valid for any version of TeamCity released before the license purchase as well as for any version released within the maintenance period.
 Licenses valid for the major/minor release (changes in the first two release numbers) are also considered valid for the corresponding bugfix updates (changes in the third release number).

+The set of valid licenses defines if the server works in Enterprise mode and how many agents can run builds on the server.
+Agent licenses are not bound to specific agents and are only used to determine the maximum number of authorized agents.

 Before you [upgrade](upgrade.md) to a newer TeamCity version, check the validity of the existing licenses with the new version.
 If the new TeamCity server effective [release date](https://confluence.jetbrains.com/display/TW/Previous+Releases+Downloads) is not covered by the maintenance period of some of the licenses, the corresponding licenses will not be valid with the TeamCity version and would need a [renew](http://www.jetbrains.com/teamcity/buy/index.jsp#upgradeuser).
 Generally, license renew costs about 50% of the new license price in case the new license date is the same as the end of maintenance of the license being renewed.